MRtrix3/mrtrix3/docs/reference/commands/5ttgen.rst

 - **-premasked** Indicate that brain masking has already been applied to the input image

-- **-first_dir /path/to/first/dir** use output of FSL FIRST if it has been previously run on input T1-weighted image, in the SAME SPACE as input T1
+- **-first_dir /path/to/first/dir** use output of FSL FIRST if it has been previously run on input T1-weighted image, in the SAME SPACE as input T1.
+Filename prefix should be first-

+- **-fast_dir /path/to/fast/dir** use output of FSL FAST if it has been previously run on input T1-weighted image, in the SAME SPACE as input T1.
+Filename prefix should be T1_BET

 Options common to all 5ttgen algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^